Coconut Ice Cream

 The Flavor and Texture

 Flavor-wise, there are limitless options for ice cream.
 But when it comes to gelato, the flavor profile is more narrow.
-There are the classics; vanilla, chocolate, hazelnut, and stracciatella and often a variety of fruit flavors—but uncommon are the outrageous ice cream combinations you see out there like bourbon and cornflakes.
+There are the classics; vanilla, chocolate, hazelnut, and stracciatella, and often a variety of fruit flavors—but uncommon are the outrageous ice cream combinations you see out there like bourbon and cornflakes.

 The composition differences, combined with the way they are stored, affect the taste and feel in your mouth.
-Fat and cold numb the tongue and taste buds slightly making it more difficult to actually taste the food.
+Fat and cold numb the tongue and taste buds slightly making it more difficult to taste the food.
 Because gelato has less fat and is warmer than ice cream, the flavors shine more.
-For gelato these factors also make for a smoother consistency whereas ice cream typically has more of a fine crystal texture.
+For gelato, these factors also make for a smoother consistency whereas ice cream typically has more of a fine crystal texture.

 So, as summer winds down and fall approaches, I encourage you to embrace the warm weather and longer days while we have them.
 Ice cream is a great make-at-home treat for the whole family and may just offer a little bit of comfort during this unsettling time.
 And if you are a parent with children at home about to begin the school year, I wish you patience, as I know well how challenging it will be for all of us.